garrandall/popular-music-data/tracks/disco-inferno-50-cent.md

 You are now rockin wit a pro.
 I get toed to flip dough to get more, fo sho'.
 Get my drank on nigga on the dance floor.
-Look homie I don't dance all i do is this.
+Look homie I don't dance all I do is this.
 It's the same 2-step wit a lil' twist.
 Listen pimpin' I ain't new to this, I'm true to this.
 Pay attention boy, I teach how to do this shit.
 You mix a lil' Cris with a little Don Perignon.
 And a lil' Hennessy, you know we 'finna carry on.
 Hollerin' at these snakes in da club tryin' to get right, we gonna be up in this bitch 'til we break daylight.

 Lil' mama show me how you move it,
 Go ahead put ya back into it,
 Do ya thang like there aint nothin to it,
 Shake.. shake.. shake that ass girl.

 You see me shinin', lit up with diamonds as I stay grindin'.